evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 #### MANU

 If connected to the USB **data port** of your computer (or a tablet, phone, etc), your Pwnagotchi will start in MANUAL mode.
 This means it will read the log of the last session and report a few statistics on the screen.
 This is the mode you should be using your unit when you want to transfer data from/to it.
-Moreover, in MANU mode, you'll be able to access [bettercap's web UI](/usage/#bettercap-s-web-ui) from your computer by pointing your browser to `http://pwnagotchi.local:8080/`.
+Moreover, in MANU mode, you'll be able to access [bettercap's web UI](/usage/#bettercap-s-web-ui) from your computer by pointing your browser to `http://pwnagotchi.local`.

 {{% notice tip %}}
-<p>You can "force" the unit to always go in AUTO mode regardless of the USB ports by creating the <code>/root/.pwnagotchi-auto</code> file.</p>
+<p>You can "force" the unit to always go in AUTO mode regardless of which USB port you're using by creating the <code>/root/.pwnagotchi-auto</code> file.</p>
 {{% /notice %}}

 #### AUTO